REVISION

 3. Mark the sentence that hedges the hardest.

 This works because AI text is uniformly mediocre, not uniformly bad.
 Some sentences are fine on their own.
 Your job is to raise the floor on the worst ones, not polish every word.
-Inki's editorial team found that this targeted approach consistently shifts text from "obviously AI" to "reads like a person wrote it."
+In practice, this targeted approach shifts text from "obviously AI" to "reads like a person wrote it."
 The corrected sentences create anchor points that make the surrounding text feel more intentional.

 Editing checklist